 Business intelligence: a definition

-Because of its value and use to an organisation, a great many business intelligence tools have been developed and marketed.
+Because of its value and use to an organization, a great many business intelligence tools have been developed and marketed.
 The trick for business owners is to understand which ones work best.

 Business intelligence software: our top picks